khoatruong19/TruongHuynhDangKhoa/problem3/README.md

   Neo: 20,
 } as const;

-// constant for blockchain priorities default value, we can put this constant in a separate file, (ex: constants/blockchain.ts) const BLOCKCHAIN_PRIORITIES_DEFAULT = -99
+// constant for currency priorities default value, we can put this constant in a separate file, (ex: constants/currency.ts) const CURRENCY_PRIORITIES_DEFAULT = -99

-// type for blockchain key, we can put this type in a separate file, (ex: schemas/blockchain.ts) type BlockchainPrioritiesKey = keyof typeof BLOCKCHAIN_PRIORITIES;
+// type for currency key, we can put this type in a separate file, (ex: schemas/currency.ts) type CurrencyPrioritiesKey = keyof typeof CURRENCY_PRIORITIES;

-// helper function to check if key is valid, we can put this func in a separate file, (ex: utils/blockchain.ts) const checkIsBlockchainPrioritiesKey = (key: string) : key is BlockchainPrioritiesKey => Object.keys(BLOCKCHAIN_PRIORITIES).includes(key);
+// helper function to check if key is valid, we can put this func in a separate file, (ex: utils/currency.ts) const checkIsCurrencyPrioritiesKey = (key: string) : key is CurrencyPrioritiesKey => Object.keys(CURRENCY_PRIORITIES).includes(key);

-// function to get blockchain priority, we can put this func in a separate file, (ex: utils/blockchain.ts) const getBlockchainPriority = (key: string) => {
+// function to get currency priority, we can put this func in a separate file, (ex: utils/currency.ts) const getCurrencyPriority = (key: string) => {
-    if (checkIsBlockchainPrioritiesKey(key)) return BLOCKCHAIN_PRIORITIES[key]
+    if (checkIsCurrencyPrioritiesKey(key)) return CURRENCY_PRIORITIES[key]
-    return BLOCKCHAIN_PRIORITIES_DEFAULT
+    return CURRENCY_PRIORITIES_DEFAULT
 }

-// add blockchain field for WalletBalance interface,  we can put this interface in a separate file, (ex: schemas/wallet.ts) interface WalletBalance {
+// we can put this interface in a separate file, (ex: schemas/wallet.ts) interface WalletBalance {
   currency: string;
   amount: number;
-  blockchain: string;
 }

-// type for currency prices, we can put this interface in a separate file, (ex: schemas/wallet.ts) type CurrencyPrice = Record<string, number>;
+// type for currency prices, we can put this interface in a separate file, (ex: schemas/currency.ts) type CurrencyPrice = Record<string, number>;

 // rename component props to be more specific